-To meet the needs of survivors, a partnership approach was established to improve responses to domestic abuse across the health economy.
-H&F were a key partner in the 'Pathfinder Project' - a project which looked to improve the responses in mental health services, GP surgeries, and acute services across multiple sites.
+In order to meet the needs of survivors, a partnership approach was established to improve responses to domestic abuse across the health economy.
+H&F were a key partner in the 'Pathfinder Project' - a project which looked to improve the responses in mental health services, GP surgeries, and Acute Services across multiple sites.
 A steering group was set up which included domestic abuse charities, local authority representatives and health partners.
 Over 18 months, the partnership trained a range of health professionals, our health partners held conferences and events to raise awareness and health partners developed policies to make sure their whole organisation understood the role they play.
 The project trained 180 NHS staff on domestic abuse which resulted in the recruitment of 60 domestic abuse ambassadors and a new domestic abuse coordinator in mental health.
 The success of the project led to us setting up a health focused operational group to continue this work going forward and through the IRISi (Identification and Referral to Improve Safety) programme domestic abuse experts are now co-located in GP surgeries in the borough to provide on-the-spot support for survivors.

-This includes specialist domestic abuse experts who work with Black and Asian women and women from ethnic minority backgrounds (global majority).
-There are also co-located independent domestic abuse advisors (IDVAs) in housing, children and family services and criminal justice settings in H&F, to meet the intersecting needs of survivors and provide survivors with independent support to navigate these systems.
+This includes specialist domestic abuse experts who work with Black and Asian women and women from Ethnic Minority backgrounds (Global Majority).
+There are also co-located Independent Domestic Abuse Advisors (IDVAs) in Housing, Children and Family Services and Criminal justice settings in H&F to meet the intersecting needs of survivors and provide survivors with independent support to navigate these systems.

-How we will deliver this strategy
+13. How we will deliver this strategy

 We will deliver this strategy through our coordinated community response where everyone plays their part in responding to and ending VAWG.
-The strategy will be reviewed and held by the H&F VAWG Strategic Board which is attended by senior representation from voluntary, statutory and community organisations working to tackle VAWG across the borough.

-The board will be influenced by 7 operational groups that each have a coordinator and a chair who oversee a specific area of work in accordance with a detailed action plan based on our strategic objectives.
+The strategy will be reviewed and held by the H&F VAWG Board which is attended by senior representation from voluntary, statutory and community organisations working to tackle VAWG across the borough.
+The Board will be influenced by 6 Operational Groups that each have a coordinator and a chair who oversee a specific area of work in accordance with a detailed action plan based on our strategic objectives.
 Our governance structure will be underpinned by dedicated spaces for specialist services and survivors with lived experience.
 This will ensure that our work is meeting best practice and identified need.

-The following outlines our proposed VAWG partnership structure to oversee and support the delivery of our strategy.
+Below is our VAWG partnership structure which will oversee and support the delivery of our strategy:

-Proposed H&F VAWG governance structure
+Proposed H&F VAWG Governance Structure